What is Heatmap?

 We will change the map background to Satellite, and reduce the opacity (so the color does not hide the geographical characteristics of the map).

-We can immediately see that the mid-east part of the US is covered with mountains and plateaus, which are hardly habitable!
+We can immediately see that the mid-eastern part of the US is characterized by mountains and plateaus, making it less inhabitable.